kislerdm/gcp-data-pipeline-case-study/README.md

 ## Objectives

 **The goal**: to build an event-driven platform to persist and process semi-structured data submitted over an HTTP interface.
-Find detailed description of the project [here](./docu/description.pdf).

 ### Requirements